dducsw/data-warehouse-apache-ecosystem/README.md

 ### **🛡️ License**

-This project is licensed under the [MIT License](https://github.com/DataWithBaraa/sql-data-warehouse-project/blob/main/LICENSE).
 You are free to use, modify, and share this project with proper attribution.